popolin/react-resume/src/components/Main/data/about_en.md

 #### Intro
 I am coding at [Trix](https://trixti.com.br) where I work on software engineering build tools to health area.
 My primary job functions are as a data scientist and software engineer.
 <br>
 I am available to consult on interesting projects.
 I am particularly interested on Ruby, NodeJS and React and the areas I would prefer are social impact, health and education.
-If you would like to arrange a meeting, I am based in Brasilia (Brazil) but available to travel worldwide.
+If you would like to arrange a meeting, I am based in Brasilia (Brazil), I am available to videos and can to travel worldwide.
 <br><br>
 #### Currently
 At Trix I am dealing with a team, since 2020 we start working remotely and that became hardlier.
 I'm also dealing with large web applications and interesting Java Android Apps and mobile React Native apps.